 They suggest that buying physical gold bullion, palladium, platinum, and other types of precious metals and having them delivered to your house is an option to keeping them at a third-party bank vault facility that serves as your IRA custodian.

 However, you can’t store precious metals that belong to your IRA at home.
+Gold investors can avoid getting scammed by considering this simple information.

 Sometimes coin sellers would work to gain the trust of a potential customer in order to obtain payment for future delivery of gold and silver coins, only to never actually deliver the goods.
 This kind of fraud with non-delivery is theft.